WGLab/doc-ANNOVAR/docs/user-guide/startup.md

 ### run ANNOVAR

 By default, the ANNOVAR provide you with a very small example vcf file and basic annotation for you to run.
-We will use `ex2.vcf` in `example` as input, and run gene annotation using `table_annovar.pl`. `table_annovar.pl` takes an input variant file (such as a VCF file) and generate a tab-delimited output file with many columns, each representing one set of annotations.
+We will use `ex2.vcf` in `example` as input, and run gene annotation using `table_annovar.pl`. `table_annovar.pl` takes an input variant file (such as a VCF file directly) and generate a tab-delimited output file with many columns, each representing one set of annotations.
 Additionally, if the input is a VCF file, the program also generates a new output VCF file with the INFO field filled with annotation information.
+To print the help message for all perl scripts, simply run the script using either `./table_annovar.pl` or `perl table_annovar.pl`.

 Let's run our first ANNOVAR.

 ```
 perl table_annovar.pl example/ex2.vcf \